-The award winning Doc Martin restaurant, which is connected to the lobby, was the original home of the Martins.
+The award winning Doc Martin's restaurant, was connected to the lobby.
+It was the original home of the Martins.

 In the daylight you can see the wooden ceiling and colorful chairs and art.
 At night I wish I would have gotten a photo of our waiter.
 He was quite festive in his black vest and bowler hat.